 News

-REPORT RELEASED: The Ocean Census Impact Report 2025
+Ocean Census Year 2 Impact Report

 The Ocean Census accelerated discovery in 2025 through global expeditions, empowering scientists, funding taxonomy, whilst engaging thousands worldwide.